NickiAndersen/looprint/README.md

 - Manual override available in advanced settings

 ### Push-off doesn't work
-- Verify Skirt/Brim is enabled
+- Verify Brim is enabled
 - Model must be at bed edge
 - Use **Generate Test File**